azulverdosa/squeaky_bones/CONTRIBUTING.md

 - A collection that lists specific instances of cats with details describing them.
 - Feel free to add to this file with a completed entry that matches the structure of the other entries (noted at the top of the file).
+- I'd love to add photos to each exisiting pet profile, if you'd like to help I'm using [Unsplash](https://unsplash.com/) as a resource.
+Please add the image to "/assests/pet-image" and then add to the photo key of the pet.
+Do keep in mind that the photo should match the breed and colour of the pet!

 ### Dogs Folder